What Is a DOT Number?

 • DOT numbers are the U.S. Department of Transportation (DOT) identification numbers assigned to all freight carriers operating in the United States.

-• It is a unique number assigned by FMCSA (Federal Motor Carrier Safety Administration) to freight carriers and other motor vehicle that transport cargo or passengers across lines.
+• It is a unique number assigned by FMCSA (Federal Motor Carrier Safety Administration) to freight carriers and other motor vehicles that transport cargo or passengers across lines.

 • The number proves that the carrier has met specific safety requirements, is legally entitled to operate in interstate commerce, and is registered with the federal government.

-• Freight carriers must be registered with the FMCSA before they can obtain a DOT number.
+• Freight carriers must be registered with the FMCSA before obtaining a DOT number.

-The DOT number serves as an important identifier for businesses involved in trucking operations, such as brokers, shippers, receivers and insurance providers.
+The DOT number is an important identifier for businesses involved in trucking operations, such as brokers, shippers, receivers, and insurance providers.